Galder (incantation): Galder letters

-In Medieval Sweden, a drawn or written spell or incantation was called a "galdr letter" (Old Swedish: galdra breff, galdrabrev, roughly "written spell").
-Such, intended to make the holder invulnerable, could be worn as an amulet (for example around the neck) and was called a "sword letter" (Old Swedish: swärdhbref, svärdsbrev; Old Danish: sværdbrev, swertbref).
-This type of drawn spell was later banned.
+In Medieval Scandinavia, a drawn or written spell or incantation was called a "galder letter" (Old Swedish: galdra breff, galdrabrev, roughly "written spell").
+Such, intended to make the holder invulnerable, especially against cuts and thrusts, could be worn as an amulet and was called a "sword letter" (Old Swedish: swærdhbref, svärdsbrev; Old Danish: sværdbrev, sværdbrev, sverdbrev; swertbref).
+Such could be worn around the neck, in a pocket, or in the hilt of a sword.
+Danish renaissance era sources mentions such using both regular and runic letters, as well as symbols, and could also be used against various illness and misfortune.